kenzaxtazi/gpframe/README.md

-A guide for applying Gaussian Processes to real world data
+A guide for applying Gaussian Processes to real-world data